 Pompano Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Pompano Beach is an extremely ethnically-diverse city.
 The people who call Pompano Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pompano Beach residents report their race to be White, followed by Black or African-American.
 Pompano Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.94% of the city’s residents.
-Important ancestries of people in Pompano Beach include Irish, German, Italian, and English.
+People of Hispanic or Latino origin account for 23.93% of the city’s residents.
+Important ancestries of people in Pompano Beach include Haitian, Italian, German, Irish, and English.